SAP-archive/teched2021-DAT162/exercises/ex5/README.md

 ## Exercise Description

 This exercise is split in 3 parts.
 It is required to perform each step after the other.
+Please note that there is a detailed [step-by-step description](#step-by-step-description) provided below.

 ### Step 1 – Examine validation rules